awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 Example: `/home/username/myCompose`

 `DockerUserId`
 The UID of the Linux user that the connector runs as\.
 This user must belong to the `docker` Linux group on the core device and have write permissions to the `DockerComposeFileDestinationPath` directory\.
-For more information, see [Setting Up the Docker User on the Core](#docker-app-connector-linux-user)\.
+For more information, see [Setting up the Docker user on the core](#docker-app-connector-linux-user)\.
 <a name="avoid-running-as-root"></a>We recommend that you avoid running as root unless absolutely necessary\.
 If you do specify the root user, you must allow Lambda functions to run as root on the AWS IoT Greengrass core\.
-For more information, see [Running a Lambda Function as Root](lambda-group-config.md#lambda-running-as-root)\.
+For more information, see [Running a Lambda function as root](lambda-group-config.md#lambda-running-as-root)\.
 Display name in the AWS IoT console: **Docker user ID**
 Required: `false`
 Type: `string`
 Valid pattern: `^[0-9]{1,5}$`

 `AWSSecretsArnList`
 The Amazon Resource Names \(ARNs\) of the secrets in AWS Secrets Manager that contain the login information used to access your Docker images in private repositories\.
-For more information, see [Accessing Docker Images from Private Repositories](#access-private-repositories)\.
+For more information, see [Accessing Docker images from private repositories](#access-private-repositories)\.
 Display name in the AWS IoT console: **Credentials for private repositories**
 Required: `false`\.
 This parameter is required to access Docker images stored in private repositories\.
 Type: `array` of `string`